Legal Alignment for Safe and Ethical AI: What is legal alignment?

 Although such legal regulations aim to govern AI, they are notably distinct from legal alignment, and are not oriented toward the full range of concerns that motivate legal alignment. \textbf{\textit{Legal regulation} generally entails imposing requirements on actors that produce, disseminate, and use AI systems.} By contrast, \textbf{\textit{legal alignment} entails designing AI systems to themselves operate in accordance with legal rules, principles, and methods.} Legal alignment and legal regulation, however, are closely related and at times overlapping, including because legal regulation may help facilitate the implementation of legal alignment in practice (see \Cref{sec:institution}).
-By way of further clarification:
+For the avoidance of doubt, \textbf{we do \underline{not} give preference to legal alignment over legal regulation}, but see them as mutually supportive.
+Although legal regulation can play an instrumental role in facilitating legal alignment, legal alignment is not a substitute for legal regulation, particularly legal regulation that imposes liability on actors responsible for harms arising from the decisions or actions of AI systems.
+[4] By way of further clarification: